-- The backup is taken on a standby server. - The --with-pg_basebackup option is specified with the BACKUP subcommand for forcing the usage of pg_basebackup (see Section Backup). - The number of thread counts in effect is 1, and the $-pg_basebackup$ option is not specified with the BACKUP subcommand. - Database servers can only be backed up by using pg_basebackup of the same or later version than the database server version.
-For example, pg_basebackup version 9.5 can back up database server version 9.5, but it cannot be used to back up database server version 9.6.
+- The backup is taken on a standby server. - The --with-pg_basebackup option is specified with the BACKUP subcommand (see Backup). - The number of thread count in effect is 1, and the with-pg_basebackup option is not specified with the BACKUP subcommand. - Database servers can only be backed up using pg_basebackup utility program of the same or later version than the database server version.
+For example, pg_basebackup version 9.5 can back up database server version 9.5, but it cannot back up database server version 9.6.

 In the global section of the BART configuration file, the pg_basebackup_path parameter specifies the complete directory path to the pg_basebackup program.

-For information about this parameter and also for setting the thread_count, see the configuration section of the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at:
+For information about the pg_basebackup_path parameter and the thread_count, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at this page